mitakaxqxq/Crawler/README.md

 Our program uses BFS logic when traversing through the URLs that are in a given webpage.
 We start from our current webpage, find all URLs that are found in it, and then continue with the same steps with the first URL of our found.

 Thanks to the __Visits__ table we know if we have visited all the links in a given webpage.
 If not, our program will continue from the last URL it was at.
+Example for a stopped crawler program is using the __Ctrl+C__ key combination and then starting the program again.